Feminism in South Korea: Attitudes towards feminism in contemporary South Korea

-Many scholars have noted a surge in interest towards feminism throughout South Korean society over recent years, this surge is often referred to as the ‘feminism reboot’.
-Both the Korean MeToo movement and the Gangnam murder case have been accredited with playing an important role in catalysing the growth of interest towards feminism within South Korea.
-The Post-It note protest was organised following the Gangnam murder case, where a young woman was murdered by a man in a public bathroom close to Gangnam station, allegedly motivated by a hatred towards women.
-The Post-It note protest gave women a space to, anonymously, speak out against the misogyny and high rates of violence against women that remains prevalent in South Korean society.
-The MeToo movement, ignited in January 2018 with the initial accusation made by Suh Ji-Hyeon, inspired many women to come forward about their personal experiences with sexual harassment and violence.
+Many scholars have noted a surge of in interest in feminism throughout South Korean society over recent years.
+This surge is often referred to as the ‘feminism reboot’.
+Both the Korean MeToo movement and the Gangnam murder case have been accredited with playing an important role in catalyzing the growth of interest towards feminism within South Korea.
+The Gangnam Station Post-it Note protest was organized following the Gangnam murder case, where a young woman was murdered by a man in a public bathroom close to Gangnam station, which the killer says came from feeling mistreated by women in general.
+In this protest, anonymous protesters covered Gangnam station with Post-it notes with affirming feminist messages and chrysanthemum flowers.
+This gave women a space to speak out against the misogyny and high rates of violence against women that remain prevalent in South Korean society.
+The #MeToo movement, ignited in January 2018 with the initial accusation made by Suh Ji-Hyeon, inspiring many women to come forward about their personal experiences with sexual harassment and violence.
 Although through these events some people began to receive feminism more positively, others continued to oppose the feminist movement and the voices that came forward in response to the MeToo movement, under the belief that women are no longer being discriminated against.

 Despite feminism gaining more interest amongst the public over recent years, it is clear that there is still a lack of support for the feminist movement throughout South Korea.
-Many continue to label feminists, and the actions of such young women, as ‘pathological’ or ‘crazy’.
-In addition, scholars have also suggested that feminism continues to be synonymous with female chauvinism and ‘man-hating’ within South Korea.
+Many continue to label feminists, and the actions of such young women, as 'pathological' or 'crazy'.
+In addition, scholars have also suggested that feminism continues to be synonymous with female chauvinism and 'man-hating' within South Korea.